 The couple place love letters in a box with a bottle of wine and seal it during the ceremony with the intent that they will open it on a significant anniversary, drink the wine and read the letters.

 Variation: This can be done as a Time Capsule, without the wine if preferred, and with as many guests as you choose placing letters/notes inside.

 Ring Warming Ceremony

-An ancient Greek/ Macedonian wedding tradition where the couple are “crowned” with either traditional crowns, or circlets joined with ribbon, establishing the bride & groom as King and Queen of the new home they will be creating together.
+An ancient Orthodox wedding tradition where the couple are “crowned” with either traditional crowns, or circlets joined with ribbon, establishing the bride & groom as King and Queen of the new home they are creating together.

 The Spanish custom of giving wedding coins, signifying the groom’s recognition of his responsibility as a provider and the bride’s acceptance, trust and unconditional confidence in her husband to be.

-The bride and groom (and any other family members/guests) take turns pouring different coloured sand into a glass, creating a layered effect.
+The couple, and any other immediate family members, take turns pouring different coloured sand into a glass, creating a layered effect.
 Each colour represents a quality which is deemed important in the relationship.

 Blending Essential Oils